jameskaupert/learning-stuff/aws-ccp-exampro/26-tco-and-migration.md

 2. People Perspective: Human Resources, People Managers

 - how to update the staff skills and organizational processes to optimize and maintain their workforce, and ensure competencies are in place at the appropriate time

+3. Governance Perspective: CIO, Program Managers, Project Managers, Enterprise Architects, Business Analysts

+- how to update staff skills and organizational processes that are necessary to ensure business governance in the cloud, and manage and measure cloud investments to evaluate their business outcomes